unobserved-io/Furtherance/README.md

 * Tasks are grouped by name and date.
 * Tasks can be edited after they are created (name, time, and date).
 * Settings to customize the view and defaults to your liking.
 * Features can be added!
-Just email your request.
+Just open an issue.

 ## Getting Started
-Just install Furtherance using Flatpak and you'll be off to the races.
+Install Furtherance using Flatpak and you'll be off to the races.

 ## Use
 Type in the name of the task you are working on and press start.
 That's really all there is to it.